Karma-vibhanga, Deeds and their Results

 What is the deed that leads to beauty?
 It is said: Lack of anger.
 Lack of enmity.
 Lack of hypocrisy.
 Giving of clothes.
 Giving of whitewash in the area around stūpas, temples and housing.
 Giving golden bowls.
 Giving incense and creams.
 Giving decorations.
 Speaking in praise of mother and father.
 Speaking in praise of virtuous noble ones.
-Sweeping the living quarters and the area around stūpas.
+Sweeping the monasteries and the area around stūpas.
 Constantly sweeping the housing there.
-Not deriding ugly people, or others, young or old who are living a pure life.
+Not deriding ugly people, or others, young or old, or those who are living a pure life.

 26. Distributing Clothes leads to Beauty